attardi/wikiextractor/README.md

                             (default=False)
       --titlefree           No titles on articles
                             (default=False)
-      --spacefree           Minimize empty lines, that is, only empty lines are before/after title.
+      --squeeze-blank       Minimize empty lines, that is, only empty lines are before/after title.
                             (default=False)

     Special: